s-peiran/tp/docs/UserGuide.md

 ### Edit A Meeting

-- **What it does** Edits the details of an existing meeting in the address book.
+- **What it does** Edits the details of an existing meeting in the address book when in the `meetings` mode.

-- **Command Format**: `edit id/MEETING_ID [m/MEETING_NAME] [t/DD/MM/YYYY HH:MM] [p/LOCATION] [d/DESCRIPTION]`
+- **Command Format**: `edit id/MEETING_ID [m/MEETING_NAME] [t/TIME] [p/LOCATION] [d/DESCRIPTION]`

 - **Example**: `edit id/1 p/COM3`

 - **Acceptable Values**:
-    - MEETING_ID: Non-negative integer.
+    - MEETING_ID: Positive integer.
+Must be a value that exists in the meeting list.
-    - MEETING_NAME: String, at least 2 characters long.
+    - MEETING_NAME: String, alphanumeric values and at least 1 character long.
+    - TIME: Follow the `DD/MM/YYYY HH:MM` format
+    - LOCATION: String, alphanumeric values and at least 1 character long.
+    - DESCRIPTION: String, any value.
 - **Expected Outputs**:
-    - Success: "Edited Meeting [Details of MEETING]."
+    - Success: "Edited Meeting [MEETING_NAME];Time:[TIME];Place:[LOCATION];Description:[DESCRIPTION]"
     - Failure:
         - If the MEETING_ID does not exist: `The meeting index provided is invalid`
         - If invalid command format: `Invalid command format!
           edit: Edits the details of the meeting identified by the index number used in the displayed meeting list.
 Existing values will be overwritten by the input values.
-Parameters: INDEX (must be a positive integer) [title/TITLE] [time/TIME] [place/PLACE] [desc/DESCRIPTION]...
-Example: edit id/1 place/Zoom desc/Discuss Project Details`
+          Parameters: INDEX (must be a positive integer) [m/ TITLE] [t/ TIME] [p/ PLACE] [d/ DESCRIPTION]...
+          Example: edit 1 p/ Zoom d/ Discuss Project Details`
+        - If no parameters provided: `At least one field to edit must be provided.`
+        - If multiple values specified for a parameter: `Multiple values specified for the following single-valued field(s): [Parameters]`
+        - If unacceptable parameter values: Appropriate error message returned.

 ---

 ### Add Contact to Meeting

-- **What it does**: Adds a contact to an existing meeting as a participant when in the "meetings" mode.
+- **What it does**: Adds a contact to an existing meeting as a participant when in the `meetings` mode.

 - **Command Format**: `addcontact n/CONTACT_NAME m/MEETING_NAME`

 - **Example**: `addcontact n/Sarah Woo m/Project Discussion`

 - **Acceptable Values**:
-    - MEETING_NAME: String, at least 2 characters long.
-Not case sensitive.
+    - MEETING_NAME: String, must exist in meeting list.
-    - CONTACT_NAME: String, at least 2 characters long.
-Not case sensitive.
+    - CONTACT_NAME: String, must exist in contact list.

 - **Expected Outputs**:
     - Success: "Added contact '[CONTACT_NAME]' to Meeting '[MEETING_NAME]'."